Survival of the Fittest: How to Hedge Against Stocks

 One of the best stock hedging strategies is ensuring that your portfolio gains exposure to stocks and assets typically uncorrelated with stocks.
 To identify these stocks, many investors turn to the Pearson correlation coefficient.
 This statistical formula measures the historical relationship between different asset classes.

 The coefficient ranges from -1 to 1.
-Positive numbers indicate that two asset classes tend to move in line with each other, while negative numbers suggest that an asset class moves in the opposite direction to another.
+Positive numbers indicate that two assets tend to move in line with each other, while negative numbers suggest that an asset class moves in the opposite direction to another.

 Best stock hedging strategies